Skip to main content

 Happy Ending

 Dheer had a sleepless night.
 Yes, she had killed the Maharani, but to seek revenge for her son.
 Jagmal was all she had for a dream, and Rana Pratap's first decision was to banish him.
 He had never been that tough with his other brothers who went with Akbar, then why him?
 Just because he wanted to be a king?
 Just because they brought a false letter and bought a few witnesses?
 Her son died in Ajmer, so young.
 And she had always blamed Ajabdeh Punwar for Rana's hard decision.
-After all ever since she came as a support for Jaivanta Bai She had been like his shield, even creating misunderstandings didn't help Dheer Bai Bhattiyani.
+After all, ever since she came as a support for Jaivanta Bai, she had been like his shield, even though creating misunderstandings didn't help Dheer Bai Bhatiyani.
 Ajabdeh had done the impossible, showing him the real face of his Chotima.

-What bothered Dheer now was if he remembered anything and most importantly, if she did.
-Dheer had turned pale at the song and smile Pratap gave, but if he knew she killed Ajabdeh, it meant Survi remembered her walking to a dying Ajabdeh and confessing that she won.
+What bothered Dheer now was if he remembered anything, and most importantly, if she did.
+Dheer had turned pale at the song and smile Pratap gave, but if he knew she had killed Ajabdeh, it meant Survi remembered her walking to a dying Ajabdeh and confessing that she had won.
 It meant...
 Dheer was now worried about the phrase History repeats itself.
-She didn't care about the past anymore frankly.
+She didn't care about the past anymore, frankly.
 Even if they knew, they couldn't prove anything!
 No one would believe it if Pratap claimed to be the Maharana.
 What she was really worried about now was that Pratap knew her deeds in the present.
-She had carefully been in his good books forever until this girl came and all of a sudden Pratap seemed a little cold towards her.
+She had been in his good books forever until this girl came, and all of a sudden, Pratap seemed a little cold towards her.

 Her escape plan was foolproof.
-She had called an associate in Delhi who would take her from here to Udaipur and she would take a flight away from the country.
-She had planned to leave a letter and not tell Hansa beforehand, as then if at all anyone knew, they couldn't catch her.
-Now, only the wedding to attend and she would be never seeing her past again.
-However, out of her curiosity and fear she wanted to know what Survi knew.
+She had called an associate in Delhi who would take her from here to Udaipur, and she would take a flight away from the country.
+She had planned to leave a letter and not tell Hansa beforehand, as then, if at all anyone knew, they couldn't catch her.
+Now, only the wedding to attend, and she would never see her past again.
+However, out of her curiosity and fear, she wanted to know what Survi knew.

 Survi was being dressed in bridal attire by her friends when she walked in.
-Survi saw her reflection in the mirror and she remembered another wedding eras ago when this woman had welcomed her with the sweetest smile.
-She smiled the same smile turning, " Aree Mausi?
+Survi saw her reflection in the mirror and she remembered another wedding era ago when this woman had welcomed her with the sweetest smile.
+She smiled the same smile, turning, " Aree Mausi?
 Can I call you that now?"
 There was a slight hint of sarcasm.

 " Of course, now that you are his...."